-In this article, I’ll take a close look at ecoATM, which I found to be a convenient option for selling your used electronics at a kiosk for instant cash back.
+In this article, I’ll take a close look at ecoATM, which I found to be a convenient option for selling your used electronics for instant cash.
 I’ve checked out a few different popular buyback programs for used phones to find out how ecoATM compares.

-If you’re looking to sell an old phone, particularly one that’s damaged or outdated, ecoATM may be the most convenient option for you. ecoATM kiosks are located in popular stores like Kroger and Walmart across 48 different states.
-Whether you’ve noticed the ecoATM kiosks or not, there’s a good chance you have one nearby.
+If you’re looking to sell an old phone, particularly one that’s damaged or outdated, ecoATM may be the most convenient option for you.
+EcoATM kiosks are located in popular stores including Kroger and Walmart across 48 different states, so there’s a good chance you have one nearby.

 Compared to other companies that buy used phones, ecoATM offers the fastest payment method (instant cash) and accepts phones in any condition.
 Still, you probably won’t get the highest offer from an ecoATM kiosk.

-If you’re thinking about selling your phone to ecoATM, here are five things to know before heading to the kiosk:
+If you’re thinking about selling your phone to ecoATM, here are five things to know before heading to a kiosk:

 - What Is ecoATM?

 - Tips for Selling Your Phone at ecoATM

 Below, you’ll find detailed information about how to sell your phone at ecoATM and my thoughts on when you should consider an alternative.

 EcoATM is a safe, convenient and easy way to recycle or sell used devices for cash.
 According to ecoATM’s website, the company is a leader in reducing electronic waste.
 If your cell phone can’t be refurbished and reused, it’ll be recycled.